 Criminal Justice Reform

-SJI assists state courts in taking a leadership role in reviewing fines, fees, and bail practices to ensure processes are fair and access to justice is assured; implementing alternative forms of sanction; developing processes for indigency review; promoting transparency, governance, and structural reforms that promote access to justice, accountability, and oversight; and implementing innovative diversion and re-entry programs that serve to improve outcomes for justice-involved persons and the justice system.
+SJI assists state courts in taking a leadership role in promoting offender accountability and oversight; transparency, governance, and structural reforms that promote access to justice; and implementing innovative diversion and re-entry programs that serve to improve outcomes for justice-involved persons and reduce the impact of the costs of the justice system.

 Juvenile Justice Reform